uvarc/rc-website/content/userinfo/hpc/software/alphafold.md

 ### Explanation of Apptainer flags

 1. The database and models are stored in `$ALPHAFOLD_DATA_PATH`.
-1. A cache file `ld.so.cache` will be written to `/etc`, which is not allowed on Rivanna.
+1. A cache file `ld.so.cache` will be written to `/etc`, which is not allowed on the HPC system.
 The workaround is to bind-mount e.g. the current working directory to `/etc` inside the container. `[-B .:/etc]`
 1. You must launch AlphaFold from `/app/alphafold` inside the container due to [this issue](https://github.com/deepmind/alphafold/issues/32). `[--pwd /app/alphafold]`
 1. The `--nv` flag enables GPU support.